LucaDP07/TravelBlog/README.md

 Both registered and unregistered users can read the posts, but only registered users can interact with them by leaving a comment or liking the post itself.
 Post detail page contains details of the post, comments and number of likes.

 The "Add a trip" page is accessible only for registered users.
 This page can be accessed by clicking the 'Add a trip' button in the navigation bar which is only visible for a registered user.
-After creating the post, Admin user must approve it before the post is displays on the site.
-Users are able to edit or delete their own posts by clinking the Edit/Delete button located underneath the post.
+After creating the post, the user can see it on the Home Page.
+Users are able to edit or delete their own posts by clicking the Edit/Delete button located underneath the post.
 These buttons are only visible to the owner of the post.

 **WIREFRAMES**
 - - -